SchoolOfCode/w3_rock-paper-scissors-nass84/Journal.md

 - Day 11 All scores now update on the page and the page refreshes on play again button.
 - Day 12 Added events to change the text on page, Added Capatilse function
 - Day 13 Added new wrestling theme, animations and sounds
+- Day 14 Added new names for the players, asked for user feedback.